forseti-security/forseti-security/_docs/quickstarts/enforcer/index.md

 If a rule doesn't include a network name, then it's applied to all networks configured on the project.
 The network name is prepended to the rule name.

-Following is an example rule that allows SSH from anywhere:
+The following is an example rule that allows SSH from anywhere but restricts tcp and udp traffic exclusively to internal resources:

   ```json
   [{